-Is it possible that a rapid shift in the weather will have an impact on your health?
+Is it possible that a rapid shift in the weather will impact your health?

 Yes.
-In fact, most doctors consider climate change as one of the environmental risk factors when screening their patients for specific disorders.
-Weather changes are essential challenges to our immune system and musculoskeletal system.
+Most doctors consider climate change as one of the environmental risk factors when screening their patients for specific disorders.
+Weather changes are fundamental challenges to our immune system and musculoskeletal system.

 Upper respiratory tract infections and diseases

-Dressing in light layers is incredibly important to protect from cold temperatures in the morning and at night, and you’re still able to shed those layers in the warm mid-days or indoor settings.
+Dressing in light layers is incredibly important to protect from cold temperatures in the morning and at night, and you can still shed those layers in warm mid-days or indoor settings.

 Chronic sinus and throat problems

-If your filters haven’t been changed in more than six months, they are likely blowing dust, mold and mildew-ridden air on you and your family while you are at home or work.
-We also suggests investing in a humidifier to help provide moisture to the air.
+If your filters haven’t been changed in more than six months, they are likely blowing dust, mold, and mildew-ridden air on you and your family while you are at home or work.
+We also suggest investing in a humidifier to help provide moisture to the air.